thommaskevin/TinyML/39_QR/README.md

 \hat{y}(x) \;\to\; \mathbb{E}[Y \mid X = x]
 $$

 This estimator is optimal under squared loss, but it discards all information about the *shape* of the conditional distribution of Y | X. In practice, three situations make the conditional mean an inadequate summary:

-**Heteroskedasticity.** When the variance of Y | X depends on x, a single mean prediction gives no indication of how confident the model is at different operating points.
+- **Heteroskedasticity:** When the variance of Y | X depends on x, a single mean prediction gives no indication of how confident the model is at different operating points.
 A temperature sensor that is reliable at 25°C and noisy at −40°C requires a model that expresses this difference quantitatively.

-**Asymmetric cost functions.** In inventory management, underestimating demand carries a different cost than overestimating it.
+- **Asymmetric cost functions:** In inventory management, underestimating demand carries a different cost than overestimating it.
 Predicting only the mean ignores the asymmetry in the loss surface; the decision-theoretically optimal action depends on the full conditional distribution.

-**Heavy-tailed noise.** MSE regression is known to be highly sensitive to outliers because the squared penalty grows quadratically with the error.
-In environments where extreme events are common — power grids, financial returns, physiological signals — mean predictions are systematically distorted by tail observations.
+- **Heavy-tailed noise:** MSE is highly sensitive to outliers because its penalty increases quadratically with the magnitude of the error.
+In settings characterized by frequent extreme events, such as power grids, financial markets, and physiological monitoring, observations in the tails of the distribution can therefore substantially distort estimates of the conditional mean.

 Quantile regression addresses all three limitations by targeting specific percentiles of the conditional distribution rather than its mean *(Figure 02)*.